mitmproxy/mitmproxy/clients/java/README.md

 # browserup-mitmproxy-client

-BrowserUp Proxy
+BrowserUp MitmProxy
 - API version: 1.0.0

 ___
 This is the REST API for controlling the BrowserUp MitmProxy.
-The BrowserUp Proxy is a swiss army knife for automated testing that captures HTTP traffic in HAR files.
+The BrowserUp MitmProxy is a swiss army knife for automated testing that captures HTTP traffic in HAR files.
 It is also useful for Selenium/Cypress tests.
 ___